 Note Balance sheet item Accounting policies Standard (68) Revenue recognition Sale of products Revenue from the sale of series products is recognized when control of the goods is transferred to the customer in accordance with the terms and conditions of delivery.
 Revenue is recognized at that point in time provided that both revenue and cost can be reliably determined, the consideration is likely to be received, and the performance obligation has been fulfilled.
 The performance obligation is normally fulfilled upon transfer of ownership in accordance with the INCOTERMS.
 Some contracts have multiple components, meaning that in addition to governing the sale of series products, they also include additional performance obligations such as extended warranties and service type warranties, service and maintenance, or commissioning.
 In accordance with IFRS 15, the consideration is allocated to the components according to their relative standalone selling prices.
-Contract manufacturing and rendering of services IFRS 15 defines criteria for recognizing revenue over a specified time period.
+Contract manufacturing and rendering of services IFRS 15 IFRS 15 defines criteria for recognizing revenue over a specified time period.
 Almost all project business contracts meet the criteria for satisfying a performance obligation over a specified time period because the assets produced have no alternative use and PALFINGER has a right to payment for the performance completed at any time during the term of the respective contract.
 PALFINGER's project business consists of railway systems projects in the EMEA region as well as projects involving offshore cranes, winches, davits and boats.
 In the case of contracts for the provision of long-term services, revenue is recognized over a specified time period because the customer receives the benefits from the services while they are being performed.
 Significant financing components with terms longer than twelve months are accounted for separately from revenue.
 Installment plans are set up for this purpose in most cases.
-Significant costs incurred during the phase of contract formation.
+Significant costs incurred during the phase of contract formation are only capitalized for contracts with terms longer than twelve months.
+At present, no significant costs are incurred during the phase of contract formation.
 Variable consideration and repurchase commitments only apply in rare cases.
-IFRS 15